 Last Updated on

 Overland trips are a great way to see remote parts of the world.
 They bring you to areas that independent travellers can’t reach easily, they help you connect with fellow travellers and they are cheap.
-This is why this summer, I went along the Silk Road with Oasis Overland.
+This is why in 2017, Daniel and I went along the Silk Road with Oasis Overland.
 We drove in our yellow truck from Ashgabat in Turkmenistan all the way to Xian in China, crossing desert and mountain passes, meeting locals, seeing incredible scenery and remains of ancient civilizations.

 #1 Sleeping bag and air mattress